manuGil/lecture-notes/swc-notes/shell-notes.md

 bash middle.sh pentane.pdb 20 5
 ```

-> What if we want to allow  sorting many files wihout restricting the number of files.
-Explain use of `$@`to define a variale number of arguments.
+> What if we want to allow  sorting many files without restricting the number of files.
+Explain use of `$@`to define a variable number of arguments.

 a.
-Create a new script and include the following conent
+Create a new script and include the following content

 ```shell
 nano sorted.sh